Amsterdam/GOB-Documentation/README.md

 ## Manual Startup

-All required setup is done by the "gob.sh start" script as described in the previous paragraph.
+All required setup is done by the `gob.sh start` script as described in the previous paragraph.

 If you want to setup the GOB infrastructure manually you can follow the steps as described in the [GOB-Infra](https://github.com/Amsterdam/GOB-Infra) project.